 In many cases, B2C marketing focuses on impulse buys and smaller purchases.
 While there are exceptions, such as for cars or holidays, many B2C emails are for consumables, experiences or goods that a person can purchase out of their discretionary budget.
 Capturing the customer at a time they're ready to buy is important.

 Lechner-Becker explained, "The sending engine, and the back end of that, is primarily what differentiates B2C and B2B.
 A B2C company typically calls their marketing automation an ESP (email service provider) instead of a full marketing automation system.”

-B2B tends to use marketing automation platforms like Pardot, HubSpot, Marketo, Eloqua.
+B2B brands tend to use a marketing automation solution like Pardot, HubSpot, Marketo or Eloqua.
 “Their sending engine is not as strong because they have more tools that incorporate more of the ways that B2B marketers go to market,” Lechner-Becker said.
 “So that's a main differentiator.”

-There is also a big competitive advantage of certain platforms if you really need to track the life cycle of your customer.
+There is also a big competitive advantage for certain platforms if you need to track the customer journey or customer lifecycle.
 For example, if you're trying to report on what campaigns influenced someone's conversion journey (attribution).